goblinfactory/2024-nue-beta-review/blog/bugs-and-issues.md

 ### update: 11pm Thur 12th

-1. I reported the bug on github issues; and it was picked up by 1 of the devs, we had an exchange on github issues and we identified the root cause and found a simple workaround within 2 hours.
+1. [I reported the bug on github issues][361]; and it was picked up by 1 of the devs, we had an exchange on github issues and we identified the root cause and found a simple workaround within 2 hours.

 [button label="backity back back" href="/"]